-Since we began in the Previous Period to request that our procurement partners submit a declaration letter to confirm they comply with the Nikon CSR Procurement Standards, we have collected 620 such letters by of the end of the Period.
+We request that our procurement partners submit a declaration letter to confirm they comply with the Nikon CSR Procurement Standards, and have collected 620 such letters by the end of the Period.

-13 companies to which we requested rectification by on-site audits or letters during the Previous Period reported to us that they completed corrective actions within the Period.
+Thirteen companies to which we requested rectification by on-site audits or letters during the fiscal year ended March 2018 reported to us that they completed corrective actions within the Period.

-In light of conflict mineral issues, we endeavour to prevent human rights violations such as modern slavery and human trafficking, with our Policy on Conflict Minerals, conducting investigations of our product components to ensure conflict minerals are not used in our products.
+In light of conflict mineral issues, we endeavour to prevent human rights violations, such as modern slavery and human trafficking, through implementing our Policy on Conflict Minerals and conducting investigations of our product components to ensure conflict minerals are not used.